Confidence Building: What Is It and How Can It Help Your Dog?

 Hanna is a great example of a suitable candidate for a Confidence Building class.
 She had several areas where a lack of confidence seemed to be the root cause.
 The Confidence Building class accelerated her progress to become a more confident and content dog and provided Christina with specific tools she could use to handle Hanna.
 Christina became an effective force in teaching Hanna that life and new experiences are good!

-If you think your dog displays some behaviors that may be rooted in a lack of confidence, please email Vivian at email@example.com to determine if our Confidence Building class may be right for you.
+If you think your dog displays some behaviors that may be rooted in a lack of confidence, please email our Training Department to determine if our Confidence Building class may be right for you.